quicwg/base-drafts/draft-ietf-quic-tls.md

 If a packet is successfully processed using the next key and IV, then the peer has initiated a key update.
 The endpoint MUST update its send keys to the corresponding key phase in response, as described in {{key-update-initiate}}.
-Sending keys MUST be updated before sending an acknowledgement for the packet that was received with updated keys.
+Sending keys MUST be updated before sending an acknowledgment for the packet that was received with updated keys.
 By acknowledging the packet that triggered the key update in a packet protected with the updated keys, the endpoint signals that the key update is complete.

-An endpoint can defer sending the packet or acknowledgement according to its normal packet sending behaviour; it is not necessary to immediately generate a packet in response to a key update.
+An endpoint can defer sending the packet or acknowledgment according to its normal packet sending behaviour; it is not necessary to immediately generate a packet in response to a key update.
 The next packet sent by the endpoint will use the updated keys.
-The next packet that contains an acknowledgement will cause the key update to be completed.
-If an endpoint detects a second update before it has sent any packets with updated keys containing an acknowledgement for the packet that initiated the key update, it indicates that its peer has updated keys twice without awaiting confirmation.
+The next packet that contains an acknowledgment will cause the key update to be completed.
+If an endpoint detects a second update before it has sent any packets with updated keys containing an acknowledgment for the packet that initiated the key update, it indicates that its peer has updated keys twice without awaiting confirmation.
 An endpoint MAY treat consecutive key updates as a connection error of type KEY_UPDATE_ERROR.

-An endpoint that receives an acknowledgement that is carried in a packet protected with old keys where any acknowledged packet was protected with newer keys MAY treat that as a connection error of type KEY_UPDATE_ERROR.
+An endpoint that receives an acknowledgment that is carried in a packet protected with old keys where any acknowledged packet was protected with newer keys MAY treat that as a connection error of type KEY_UPDATE_ERROR.
 This indicates that a peer has received and acknowledged a packet that initiates a